pingone-davinci/documentation/docs/idramp/README.md

 # Capabilities

-Leave this section blank: it will be generated automatically
+This connector performs an OIDC Redirect to the IdRamp platform.

 ## Troubleshooting resources

-For technical support please submit a request to the IdRamp service desk
+For technical support please submit a request to the IdRamp service desk.